Q:

 “It’s very disappointing that some airports may miss the government deadline to install new CT security scanners by June this year.
 By allowing passengers to keep items like laptops and liquids in their bags, these scanners had the potential to drastically cut security queues in time for the peak summer travel season.

-“With different rules and processes now likely to apply at different airports, it’s essential passengers check before they travel so they don’t get caught out.
+“With different rules and processes now likely to apply at different airports, it’s essential passengers check before they travel.
 Unfortunately, the lack of consistency is likely to be confusing for a lot of travellers – and may lead to further hold ups.”

 What now?

-City Airport wanted to be the first to scrap the 100ml liquid limit in time for the Easter Holidays but Teesside International Airport has got there first.
-Now both airports have put in place two state-of-the-art CT scanners that allow for clearer 3D images, so passengers can go through security without having to take out their liquids from their bags and board their flight to Corfu or Amsterdam unfrazzled.
+Last year London City Airport and Teesside International Airport implemented state-of-the-art CT scanners that allow for clearer 3D images, so passengers can go through security without having to take out their liquids from their bags and board their flight to Corfu or Amsterdam unfrazzled.

 There is a snag though.
 On the return journey the airport may not have measures in place, so old rules apply.
 It could be a problem if you haven’t got checked-in luggage.
-So use up your liquids or decant into 100ml containers for the return journey.
+In this instance, use up your liquids or decant into 100ml containers for the return journey.
+Until there is uniformity, sticking to the current rules is advised.

 Smart Security